Dominick Argento

 Dominick Argento (October 27, 1927 – February 20, 2019) was an American composer best known for his operatic and choral music.
 His compositions include the operas Postcard from Morocco, Miss Havisham's Fire, The Masque of Angels, and The Aspern Papers.
 His song cycle From the Diary of Virginia Woolf won the Pulitzer Prize for Music in 1975.
 Argento spent most of his time in Minnesota, where he taught at the University of Minnesota.
-Critics have described his style as blending tonal and atonal elements, sometimes incorporating twelve-tone techniques.
+Critics have described his style as blending tonal and atonal elements, sometimes incorporating twelve-tone technique.

 During the 1950s, Argento spent extended periods in both the United States and Italy, often working in Florence, where he spent some time each year.
-As a University professor, he taught theory and composition.
+As a university professor, he taught theory and composition.
 In 1963, he helped establish the Center Opera Company (now the Minnesota Opera).

-Argento wrote 14 operas, as well as numeroussong cycles, orchestral works, and choral pieces for both small and large ensembles.
+Argento wrote 14 operas and numerous song cycles, orchestral works, and choral pieces for both small and large ensembles.
 Many of these were commissioned for and premiered by Minnesota-based artists.
-His wife, soprano Carolyn Bailey frequently performed his compositions.
+His wife, soprano Carolyn Bailey, frequently performed his compositions.
 Bailey died in 2006.

 In 2009, Argento received the Brock Commission from the American Choral Directors Association.

 Early life and education

-Argento was born in York, Pennsylvania to Sicilian immigrants.
-In his memoirs, he described his elementary school music classes as "fifty-minute sessions of excruciating boredom".
+Argento was born in York, Pennsylvania, to Sicilian immigrants.
+In his memoir, he called his elementary school music classes "fifty-minute sessions of excruciating boredom".
 After graduating from high school, he was drafted into the Army, where he worked as a cryptographer.
-Following the war, he began studying piano performance at the Peabody Conservatory in Baltimore under the G.I.
+After World War II ended, he began studying piano performance at the Peabody Conservatory in Baltimore under the G.I.
 Bill, but later decided to focus to composition.

-Argento earned a bachelor's and a master's degree from the Peabody Conservatory, where his teachers included Nicolas Nabokov, Henry Cowell, and Hugo Weisgall.
+Argento earned a bachelor's and a master's degree from Peabody, where his teachers included Nicolas Nabokov, Henry Cowell, and Hugo Weisgall.
 He was briefly music director of the Hilltop Musical Company, which Weisgall founded as an opportunity for American composers to present new work.
 The company's stage director, John Olon-Scrymgeour, later collaborated with Argento on several operas.
-He also spent a year in Florence on a scholarship from the U.S.-Italy Fulbright Commission, which he later said was "life-altering".
+Argento also spent a year in Florence on a scholarship from the U.S.-Italy Fulbright Commission, which he later called "life-altering".
 While there, he studied briefly with Luigi Dallapiccola.

 Argento received his PhD in music from the Eastman School of Music, where he studied with Alan Hovhaness, Bernard Rogers, and Howard Hanson.
 He was then awarded a Guggenheim Fellowship that allowed him to continue his work in Florence for another year.
 He gradually adopted the practice of spending extended periods there through his career.